dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/author_profile_results/javascript/author_results/google-scholar-author-results-scrape.md

 |`thumbnail: photo`|we redefine destructured data `thumbnail` to new `photo`|
 |`website = "website not available"`|we set default value `website not available` if `website` is `undefined`|

-Next, we wrap the search method from the SerpApi library in a promise to further work with the search results and run it:
+Next, we wrap the search method from the SerpApi library in a promise to further work with the search results:

 ```javascript
 const getJson = () => {